 Hotel Principe Di Savoia

-One of the most iconic Hotels in Milan is the Hotel Principe Di Savoia.
+One of the most iconic hotels in Milan is the Hotel Principe Di Savoia.
 With a rooftop spa and spacious rooms with classic design and luxurious furnishings, Hotel Principe Di Savoia is located 100 meters from Milan’s Repubblica Metro and Railway Station.
 Rooms at Hotel Principe Di Savoia are decorated with traditional dark wood furnishings and luxurious fabrics.
 The spa has a sauna, a hammam and a pool with frescoes.
-Principe Di Savoia’s attentive staff can book tickets and provide a free limousine service to the city center.
+Principe Di Savoia’s attentive staff can book tickets and provide free limousine service to the city center.

 BULGARI Hotel Milano